 - To easily remove the bars from the pan and easy slicing, line the pan with parchment paper.
 Leave the parchment a little longer up the sides so you can lift the whole dessert from the pan.

-Also, be sure to use the 1 ½ cups of milk called for in the recipe and not as directed in the instructions on the box.
+- When making the pudding, be sure to use the 1 ½ cups of milk called for in the recipe and not as directed in the instructions on the box.
 We want the pudding to be a bit thicker, so that it will slice easily and won’t be the slightest bit runny.

 - When combining the pumpkin cheesecake ingredients, be sure to scrape the sides of the bowl and bottom to make sure all ingredients are well blended.
 Then fold in the Cool Whip with a rubber spatula.